-B. The location of the end of the inundation mapping should be indicated where the water surface elevation of the dam break inundation zone and the water surface elevation of the spillway design flood during an impounding structure nonfailure event converge to within one foot of each other.
-The inundation maps shall be supplemented with water surface profiles showing the peak water surface elevation prior to failure and the peak water surface elevation after failure.

-C. All inundation zone map(s), except those utilized in meeting the requirements of Emergency Preparedness for Low Hazard Potential Impounding Structures (4VAC50-20-177), shall be signed and sealed by a licensed professional engineer.

-D. For determining the hazard potential classification, a minimum of the following shall be provided to the department:

-1. A sunny day dam break analysis utilizing the volume retained at the normal or typical water surface elevation of the impounding structure;
+- B. The location of the end of the inundation mapping should be indicated where the water surface elevation of the dam break inundation zone and the water surface elevation of the spillway design flood during an impounding structure nonfailure event converge to within one foot of each other.
+The inundation maps shall be supplemented with water surface profiles showing the peak water surface elevation prior to failure and the peak water surface elevation after failure. - C. All inundation zone map(s) shall be signed and sealed by a licensed professional engineer. - D. Present and planned land-use for which a development plan has been officially approved by the locality in the dam break inundation zones downstream from the impounding structure shall be considered in determining the classification. - E. For determining the hazard potential classification, an analysis including, but not limited to, those hazards created by flood and nonflood dam failures shall be considered.
+At a minimum, the following shall be provided to the department: - 1.
+A sunny day dam break analysis utilizing the volume retained at the normal or typical water surface elevation of the impounding structure;